The Glycemic Index: Manuka Honey for Energy

 With lower-GI foods, you can avoid the constant ups and downs, and get more of a slow and steady energy that carries you throughout the day.

-Honey Glycemic Index Vs Sugar: How Do They Stack Up?
+Honey Glycemic Index vs. Sugar: How Do They Compare?

-Carbohydrate-based sweeteners like sugar and honey are not low-GI foods.
-However, sugar and honey are not equal in terms of their GI ratings or their impact on your blood sugar levels.
+Carbohydrate-based sweeteners like sugar and honey are not considered low-GI foods.
+However, honey and sugar differ in their GI ratings and their impact on blood sugar levels.

 Why Is the Glycemic Index of Honey Lower Than Sugar?